-We are grateful for the productive and collaborative relationships with the Ugandan Government through the Office of the Prime Minister, line ministries, institutions, and districts, as well as our partner Non-Governmental Organisations (NGOs) and civil society organizations.
+We are grateful for the productive and collaborative relationships with the Government through the Office of the Prime Minister, and it's line ministries, institutions, and districts, as well as our partner Non Government Organisations and civil society.

 And finally, I want to thank our dedicated Board of Directors and all of our staff and volunteers, who serve wholeheartedly, pressing forward to help create positive futures for Ugandan children.